mk-fg/name-based-routing-policy-controller/README.rst

   with only exception being various manual checks and debug-runs, using e.g. ``-P/--print-state``, ``-u/--update-host`` and such options.

-- Even though examples here use "nft add rule" as command examples for simplicity, it's generally a really bad idea to configure firewall like that - use same exact "add rule" commands in a single nftables.conf file instead.
+- Even though examples here have "nft add rule" commands for simplicity, it's generally a really bad idea to configure firewall like that - use same exact "add rule" commands or rule-lines in table blocks within a single nftables.conf file instead.

   Difference is that conf file is processed and applied/rejected atomically, so that firewall can't end up in an arbitrary broken state due to some rules